Buying a car on finance can sometimes be a headache. You’re offered a great deal, only to apply and find out it’s not as good as you expected.

-Because we all have different credit profiles, not everyone is offered the same APR when they borrow money.
+Because we all have different credit profiles, not everyone is offered the same APR when they apply to borrow money.

 This makes things tricky when a lender wants to advertise a particular offer.
 How can you show what people can expect to pay back and stay fair?

 Representative APR tries to tackle this.
-It looks at the lowest APR that particular lender will offer to 51% of people who are accepted.
+It looks at the lowest APR that a particular lender offers to 51% of people who are accepted.

 So let’s say you see an advert for a personal loan that offers 12% APR.
 This means that 51% of people who are accepted for that loan can get it at that rate.

 The other 49% are accepted but are likely to be offered a higher APR.
-Representative APR doesn’t take into account the number of applications that are flat-out rejected by the lender.
+Representative APR doesn’t take into account the number of applications that the lender rejects.